Prototheca zopfii: Pathogenicity

+Prototheca zopfii is an opportunistic environmental pathogen.
 The species can infect man and animal, causing mastitis.
 P. zopfii can cause bovine clinical mastitis in high milk-yielding cows.
 Genotypes I and III, traditionally, are thought not to be involved in the pathogenicity of mastitis and to be pollutants of milk, whereas genotype II is believed the main cause of mastitis.
 However, in 2017, three cases of human protothecosis due to P. zopfii genotype I have been reported in China.

 Outbreaks

 Bovine mastitis outbreaks by P. zopfii is a global problem.
 It is reported from Europe, Asia, North America, and South America.

 Antimicrobial therapy

 Prototheca zopfii is less susceptible or completely resistant to clotrimazole, fluconazole, econazole, flucytosine, cefoperazone, cephalexin, enrofloxacin, lincomycin, oxytetracycline, miconazole, colistin, a combination of amoxicillin with clavulanic acid, enrofloxacin, amoxicillin, tetracycline, penicillin, lincomycin, and novobiocin, whereas drugs such as nystatin, ketoconazole, and amphotericin B are effective against algae isolated from milk of mastitis-affected cows.